FOTOPUR Operational Group: Photovoltaic energy utilization system and emission reduction from the surface of slurry lagoons in pig farms

 FOTOPUR seeks to develop an innovative and cost-effective solution to cover slurry ponds that will reduce the emission of gases harmful to the environment, air quality and health (such as ammonia and methane), taking advantage of this surface to produce electricity from renewable sources.

-The project will determine the technical and economic feasibility of combining photovoltaic energy production with covering slurry ponds to reduce emissions.
-This will help all Spanish pig farms and management centers comply with national and European emissions regulations.
+The project will determine the technical and economic feasibility of combining photovoltaic energy production with covering manure lagoons to reduce emissions.
+This will help all Spanish pig farms and their management centers comply with national and European emissions regulations.

-- Evaluation and comparison of floating photovoltaic systems for their potential application in slurry ponds: identification of the requirements that these systems must meet.
+- Evaluation and comparison of floating photovoltaic systems for their possible application in slurry lagoons: identification of the requirements that these systems must meet.

-- Proposal for optimal solutions for covering slurry ponds and utilizing photovoltaics: selecting the most suitable floating photovoltaic system and designing the required modifications or, where appropriate, the basis for a new design.
+- Proposal of optimal solutions for covering slurry lagoons and photovoltaic utilization: selection of the most suitable floating photovoltaic system and design of the required modifications or, where appropriate, bases of a new design.

-- Measurement of emissions from uncovered and covered slurry ponds by the proposed solution: measurement plan and method.
+- Measurement of emissions from uncovered and covered slurry lagoons using the proposed solution: measurement plan and method.

-- Analysis of the satisfaction of the electrical demand of pig farms with photovoltaic production in their slurry ponds: sizing of the photovoltaic installations of the prototypes and comparison of farm demand and photovoltaic production of the prototypes.
+- Analysis of the satisfaction of the electricity demand of pig farms with photovoltaic production in their slurry lagoons: sizing of the photovoltaic installations of the prototypes and comparison on demand of the farms and photovoltaic production of the prototypes.

-- Feasibility assessment of floating photovoltaic generation on slurry ponds: degradation analysis of prototype materials.
+- Feasibility assessment of floating photovoltaic generation on slurry ponds: analysis of degradation of prototype materials.

-- Assessment of the social, economic, and environmental impacts of the project and the proposed solutions: development of questionnaires, conducting interviews, and evaluating results.
+- Evaluation of the social, economic and environmental impacts of the project and the proposed solutions: preparation of questionnaires, conducting interviews and evaluation of results.

-- Market study, possible business plan and, if applicable, possible patent for a floating system for photovoltaic application on slurry ponds.
+- Market study, possible business plan and, where applicable, possible patent for a floating system for photovoltaic application on slurry lagoons.

-FOTOPUR seeks to mitigate the environmental impact of pig farming in areas with intense activity, such as Aragon (Spain).
+FOTOPUR aims to mitigate the environmental impact of pig farming in areas with intensive activity, such as Aragon (Spain).
 In Spain, the pig sector generates more than 90 million cubic meters of slurry annually.
-During storage, slurry releases large amounts of NH3, which pose a serious problem for the environment, climate change, air quality, and health.
+During storage, the slurry releases large quantities of ammonia (NH3), which pose a serious problem for the environment, climate change, air quality, and health.

-In an attempt to curb the rise in emissions, Directive (EC) 2016/2284 of the European Parliament and of the Council sets a ceiling on permitted national emissions of certain air pollutants, such as ammonia.
+To try to curb the increase in emissions, Directive (EC) 2016/2284 of the European Parliament and of the Council sets a ceiling on permitted national emissions of certain air pollutants, such as ammonia.
 Subsequently, Regulation (EU) 2018/842 of the European Parliament and of the Council updated the climate targets for Spain.
-However, Spain has failed to meet the NH3 pollution limit, having increased its emissions by more than 10% compared to 1990.
-Focusing on the intensive livestock sector, Commission Implementing Decision (EU) 2017/302 includes a list of Best Available Techniques (BAT) applicable to pig farms.
+However, Spain has exceeded the NH3 pollution limit, having increased its emissions by more than 10% compared to 1990.
+Focusing on the intensive livestock farming sector, Commission Implementing Decision (EU) 2017/302 incorporates a list of Best Available Techniques (BAT) applicable to pig farms.
 The adaptation of Spanish legislation to this European regulation establishes a deadline for reducing ammonia emissions into the atmosphere from slurry storage.
-The directive establishes a series of BATs regarding the covering of ponds with rigid, flexible or floating covers.
+The directive establishes a series of BATs regarding the covering of rafts with rigid, flexible or floating covers.

-Furthermore, Royal Decree 306/2020 establishes an emission reduction of up to 80% in newly constructed slurry ponds, compared to uncovered ponds.
-FOTOPUR is the national continuation of the Aragonese project "Alternatives in the Utilization and Control of the Potential of Slurry Ponds," a collaborative effort between stakeholders in the agricultural sector and part of the 2014-2020 Aragonese Rural Development Program.
+Furthermore, Royal Decree 306/2020 establishes a reduction of up to 80% in emissions from newly constructed slurry lagoons, compared to uncovered lagoons.
+FOTOPUR is the continuation at the national level of the Aragonese project “Alternatives in the use and control of the potential of slurry lagoons,” a collaborative initiative involving stakeholders in the agricultural sector, framed within the Aragon Rural Development Program 2014-2020.

-The project developed a demonstration prototype of floating photovoltaics on the slurry pond of a mother farm located in the municipality of Tauste.
-The results revealed the difficulties posed by both the chosen floating system and the proposed overall coverage solution (installation, maintenance, decommissioning, etc.).
+The project developed a demonstrative prototype of a floating photovoltaic system on the slurry lagoon of a sow farm located in the municipality of Tauste.
+The results revealed the difficulties posed by both the chosen floating system and the proposed overall covering solution (assembly, maintenance, degradation, etc.).

-FOTOPUR seeks to develop an innovative solution for covering slurry ponds that reduces the emission of harmful gases, such as ammonia, by utilizing that surface area to produce electricity from renewable sources.
-This helps all Spanish pig farms and management centers comply with national and European emissions regulations.
-Furthermore, this solution utilizes a surface area typically not used to generate photovoltaic energy, avoiding the need to allocate other land areas for it.
+FOTOPUR is developing an innovative solution for covering slurry lagoons that reduces the emission of harmful gases, such as ammonia, by using that surface area to produce electricity from renewable sources.
+This will help all Spanish pig farms and management centers comply with national and European emissions regulations.
+Furthermore, this solution utilizes a typically unusable area for photovoltaic energy generation, avoiding the need to allocate other land for this purpose.

 Other objectives:

-To determine the feasibility of combining photovoltaics with manure pond covering to reduce emissions, and the optimal system for this.
-To propose optimal solutions for manure pond covering and photovoltaic utilization.
-To this end, the applicability of existing floating photovoltaic systems on the market will be studied, along with any necessary design modifications.
-To determine the impact on pollutant emissions from manure ponds due to covering them with the appropriate photovoltaic system, measuring emissions from covered and uncovered manure ponds.
-To determine the relationship between the energy demand of pig farms and the potential production of photovoltaic energy in their manure ponds.
-To determine and demonstrate the applicability of the proposed solutions for the Spanish pig sector.
-To evaluate the social, economic, and environmental impacts of the project and the proposed solutions. - Explore the potential commercialization of a specific photovoltaic system for covering slurry ponds.
-FOTOPUR seeks to develop an innovative solution for covering slurry ponds that reduces the emission of harmful gases, such as ammonia, by utilizing that surface area to produce electricity from renewable sources.
+Determine the feasibility of combining photovoltaics with covering manure lagoons to reduce emissions, and identify the optimal system for this purpose. - Propose optimal solutions for covering manure lagoons and utilizing photovoltaic energy.
+This will involve studying the applicability of existing floating photovoltaic systems on the market and, where necessary, the required modifications to their design.
+Determine the impact on pollutant emissions from manure lagoons due to covering them with the appropriate photovoltaic system, measuring emissions from covered and uncovered lagoons.
+Determine the relationship between the energy demand of pig farms and the potential photovoltaic energy production in their manure lagoons.
+Determine and demonstrate the applicability of the proposed solutions to the Spanish pig farming sector.
+Evaluate the social, economic, and environmental impacts of the project and the proposed solutions. - Explore the potential commercialization of a specific photovoltaic system for covering slurry lagoons.
+FOTOPUR seeks to develop an innovative solution to cover slurry lagoons that will reduce the emission of harmful gases, such as ammonia, by using that surface to produce electricity from renewable sources.

 This makes it easier for all Spanish pig farms and management centers to comply with national and European emissions regulations.
-Furthermore, this solution utilizes a surface area typically not useful for generating photovoltaic energy, avoiding the need to allocate other land areas for this purpose.
+Furthermore, this solution utilizes land that is typically unused for photovoltaic energy generation, thus avoiding the need to allocate other areas of land for this purpose.

 This makes it easier for all Spanish pig farms and management centers to comply with national and European emissions regulations.
-Furthermore, this solution utilizes a surface area typically not useful for generating photovoltaic energy, avoiding the need to allocate other land areas for this purpose.
+Furthermore, this solution utilizes land that is typically unused for photovoltaic energy generation, thus avoiding the need to allocate other areas of land for this purpose.

-- Coordinator/entity name: TAUSTE PORK HEALTH DEFENSE GROUP NO. 1
+- Coordinator/Entity Name: TAUSTE SWINE HEALTH DEFENSE GROUP NO. 1

-- Postal address: Las Rozas Industrial Estate, plot IV, 50660, Tauste, Spain
+- Postal address: Polígono Industrial Las Rozas, parcela IV, 50660, Tauste, Spain

 - AGRUPACIÓN DEFENSA SANITARIA Nº1 PORCINO DE TAUSTE